GreatLordOz/City-Management-Bill/README.md

 ### Plot Manager

-The Plot Manager shall be defined as a citizen(s) chosen by a 2/3 vote of the Executive Council who has the power to determine new plot boundaries, give new friends plots and derelict houses within Aquila.
+The Plot Manager shall be defined as a citizen(s) chosen by a 2/3 vote of the Executive Council who has the power to determine new plot boundaries, give players plots and derelict houses within Aquila.
 The Plot Manager can be replaced following their resignation or impeachment by a 2/3 vote of the Executive Council.

 ##### New Friend